RESEARCH STARTER

 California’s Proposition 187, which eliminated all public services except emergency health care for undocumented immigrants, started nationwide debates on health care and immigrants.
 Despite government efforts to restrict health care for undocumented immigrants, there have been continuing efforts to provide immigrants with health care, regardless of their legal status.
 State- and community-based programs, such as free clinics and nonprofit institutions, have served immigrants, both documented and undocumented.
 Educational efforts to inform immigrants of available resources have been launched as well.

 In addition to being stereotyped without concrete evidence, immigrants and refugees—in particular, those who are undocumented—have been blamed for draining health care resources of the United States.
 However, their cultural values and ethics have made positive contributions to American society as well.
-Various efforts to promote cultural understanding and knowledge of the immigrant population have been going on in spite of numerous problems that have threatened the health care access of immigrants in the United States.
+Various efforts to promote cultural understanding and knowledge of the immigrant population have been ongoing despite problems that have threatened the health care access of immigrants in the United States.

-Though the Affordable Care Act, passed in 2010, expanded health care coverage for a wide range of Americans, especially legal immigrants, the act excluded undocumented immigrants from taking advantage of the legislation to gain more access to health care.
-Nonprofit organizations attempted to provide medical care for illegal immigrants and emergency care through Medicaid, and some states attempted to help illegal immigrants purchase health care.
+Though the Affordable Care Act (ACA), passed in 2010, expanded health care coverage for a wide range of Americans, including legal immigrants, the act excluded undocumented immigrants from taking advantage of the legislation to gain more access to health care.
+Nonprofit organizations attempted to provide medical care for undocumented immigrants and emergency care through Medicaid, and some states attempted to help undocumented immigrants purchase health care.
 For example, in June 2010, California passed a bill requesting that the federal government allow undocumented immigrants to buy private health insurance through the state's health exchange at no cost to the state or the federal government.
 Critics of the legislation argued that this rewards illegal immigration.
 California also passed a law allowing undocumented children from low-income families to receive care through the state's Medicaid program.

 Bibliography